TeoSakel/MethNet/README.md

 This command should generate 3 html files under `./data/figures/` with all the programmatically generated figures of the article.

+The expected running times and other resources for each `rule` is specified in the `resources` field and refer to the whole pipeline (all 24 TCGA studies).
+For testing/development users can specify fewer studies.

 ## Reproducibility notes

 The pipeline was developed using: